learn-academy-2019-charlie/js-intermediate-assessment-jmg3156/intermediate-js.md

 ### Without using Google answer the following:

 1. What is the difference between .map() and .filter()?
+.map() Does something to every item in the array and returns the same length/size of array .filter() Filters array based pm conditions you set, returns a specific index and smaller array

 2. Why would you use object destructuring?
+Makes code concise

 3. What is the difference between var, let, and const?

 4. Why is testing important?